Neogeoakb/jamesnewbrain/content/posts/how-to-host-pelican-github-vps-blog.md

     &#x27a9; Now you can set up remote servers you want to connect to, each getting their own block in this file.
 Use following format:

         :::text
-    	Host do
-            HostName jamesnewbrain.com
-            User yames
+    	Host do                                    # nickname of this server HostName yourDNSdomain.com             # this can also be an IP address User your_username
-            Port 897
+            Port your_SSH_port
-            IdentityFile "~/.ssh/do_rsa"
+            IdentityFile "~/.ssh/your_private_key"
-        Host awshost1
+        Host awshost1                              # another server you connect to HostName some_other_ip_address
-            HostName 54.201.9.50
-            User ubuntu
+            User some_other_username
-            IdentityFile "~/.ssh/aws_skey.pem"
+            IdentityFile "~/.ssh/some_other_combined_key.pem"

     &#x27a9; Once you're finished with this file, ctl-x to save and exit.

     From now on, on local machine, you can log in to your remote servers without passwords or remembering the IP addresses, ports, usernames for each one.
-You just have to remember the alias you set up as "Host _____" in the .ssh/config file.
-I use `ssh do` so that my VPS is just a couple keystrokes away from my local terminal window.
+You just have to remember the alias you set up as `Host server_nickname` in the `.ssh/config` file.
+I use `ssh do` so that my DigitalOcean VPS is just a couple keystrokes away from my local terminal window.

 ## IV.
 More advanced (optional) network security for your VPS

 I ended up following a lot of the configurations suggested by [feross.org] [feross] and [cbracco.me] [cbracco].
-Any further links are footnoted in the relevant sections.

-1. Install/config Fail2Ban
+1. Install/config [Fail2Ban] [f2b]

     Check out this DigitalOcean tutorial on [installing fail2ban] [do_fail2ban].